This post is a translation of patent #CN104293873A [pdf], registered in China.

 Abstract:

-The invention belongs to the field of biological cell
+The invention belongs to the field of biological

-estradiol, specifically involving the use of induced
+preparing estradiol, specifically involving the

-mammalian cells through special induction in vitro,
+special induction in vitro, which, under

-which, under specific culture conditions, continuously
+specific culture conditions, continuously

 secretes estrogen.
-The system simulates the natural
+The system simulates the

-biosynthesis process in vivo, resulting in fewer
+natural biosynthesis process in vivo, resulting

-by-products, simplicity, mild conditions, and minimal
+in fewer by-products, simplicity, mild

-environmental harm.
-Compared to existing preparation
+Compared to existing preparation methods, it

-methods, it offers irreplaceable advantages.
-The
+offers irreplaceable advantages.
+The invention

-invention provides a novel pathway for obtaining
+provides a novel pathway for obtaining estradiol

-produce estradiol after induction under specific
+estradiol after induction under specific

 conditions in vitro.